We provide a curriculum which is ambitious and designed to provide our pupils with the best opportunities for their future.

 We have taken in to consideration the context of our school.
 We have looked at their prior learning (the majority of which is at Crabtree Infant School) and historical data showing where Crabtree pupils go when they leave our school, what they study in secondary education and beyond.
 This has enabled us to focus specifically on the children in our school, consider their individual needs throughout KS2 and prepare them for their future.
 We are aware that as our cohort changes, we need to continually review our provision.

 The content of our curriculum is based on the National Curriculum.
 However, through careful planning, we adapt the curriculum and personalise it, adding breadth and depth, making it exciting and inspiring for our children.
-We do not use any bought schemes.
+We think very carefully before using any bought schemes and these are adapted to fit our curriculum.
 We carefully select from a variety of sources, so that the curriculum is full, broad and balanced, whilst ensuring that teacher workload is not excessive.

 As a staff we feel strongly that our curriculum should be both knowledge and skills based and aim to ensure that the children understand not only the learning journey of knowledge, but also how their skills develop over time too.
 It is important to have a clear ‘end point’ in mind when creating a curriculum plan and the journey of steps that are needed to reach that goal.